Skip to content

 Dependency And Build Changes

 • Keep local and CI commands aligned.
-The main CI verification job runs lint and make test.
+The main CI workflow runs separate Lint and Test jobs using the same commands contributors run locally.

 • If you change dependency declarations, review whether go.mod, go.sum, and generated artifacts still match.